paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-073-international-religious-freedom.md

 The Arms Export Control Act, referred to in subsec. (a)(13)(B), is Pub.
 L. 90–629, Oct.
 22, 1968, 82 Stat.
 1320, as amended, which is classified principally to chapter 39 (§ 2751 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2751 of this title](./chapter-039-arms-export-control.md#section-2751) and Tables.

 The Atomic Energy Act of 1954, referred to in subsec. (a)(13)(C), is act Aug.
 1, 1946, ch.
 724, as added by act Aug.
 30, 1954, ch.
 1073, § 1, 68 Stat.
-921, and amended, which is classified generally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
+919, which is classified principally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) and Tables.

 <a id="section-6448"></a>